 Vested DSUs become payable no later than the last business day in December of the first calendar year commencing after the termination of employment or mandate in the case of a Board member.
-Vested DSUs are settled in cash, for an amount equivalent to the product of the number of vested DSUs multiplied by the closing price of a Common Share on the TSX on the day prior to the payment date, less applicable withholdings.
+Vested DSUs are settled at the Corporation's discretion at the settlement date, in Common Shares, or in cash (for an amount equivalent to the product of the number of vested DSUs multiplied by the closing price of a Common Share on the TSX on the day prior to the payment date) or in a combination of cash and Common Shares less applicable withholdings.